shisoderohan49/Salesforce-Common-Things/README.md

 ```
 ## Iterating with iterator lwc directive

-**To apply a special behavior to the first or last item in a list, use the iterator directive, iterator:iteratorName={array}.
+**To apply a special behavior to the first or last item in a list, use the iterator directive, `iterator:iteratorName={array}`.
 Use the iterator directive on a template tag.**
 <br/>
 Use iteratorName to access these properties: